 The final Sip and Shuttle stop was M2 Wines.
 Their tag line is: intelligent. accessible. slightly outspoken.
-And that sums it up!
 First, the wine is amazing.
 Then there’s the owner, you NEED to spend some time with the owner, preferably after a couple glasses of wine.
 He summed M2 up best when he stated he “didn’t want to make a fake Italian Villa with a parking lot.
 This place is young, artsy and full of energy”.

 I was lucky to spend the evening with the owners of Viaggio Estate and Winery.
-Of course, there was more wine tastings and there is only praise to be given.
+Of course, there was more wine and only praise to be given.
 I was served a fabulous dinner any food blogger would die for and went on a tour of the grounds.
-If I lived in the area I would spend some lazy afternoons on their patio, next to the river, sipping wine and eating wood fired pizza FOR SURE.
-And, if you are ever looking to hold an event in Lodi Wine Country, check this place out and look no further!
+If I lived in the area I would spend lazy afternoons on their patio, next to the river, sipping wine and eating wood fired pizza FOR SURE.
+And, if you are ever looking to hold an event in Lodi Wine Country, check this place out and look no further.